AidenWebsploit/alx-system_engineering-devops/0x00-shell_basics/README.md

-13-symbolic_link -> Creates a symbolic link in linux 14-copy_html -> Copy html files from working directory to parent directory 100-lets_move -> Move all files that begin with a capital letter
+13-symbolic_link -> Creates a symbolic link in linux 14-copy_html -> Copy html files from working directory to parent directory 100-lets_move -> Move all files that begin with a capital letter 101-clean_emacs -> Delete all files in the current working directory that end with the ~ character